-You won’t need to encourage your little ones to spin, push and twist the uniquely designed Word Whammer to learn letters and build words but you might need to encourage them to put it down.
-With 5 learning levels that adapt as they play, your budding literates will learn about upper and lowercase letters, letter sounds & word building while enjoying the 3 action-packed games.
+You won’t need to encourage your little ones to spin, push and twist the uniquely designed Word Whammer to learn letters and build words but you might need to help them to put it down.
+With five learning levels that adapt as they play, your budding literates will learn about upper and lowercase letters, letter sounds & word building while enjoying the 3 action-packed games.

 His level of engagement with the Word Whammer was much higher than we get when trying flash cards or simple matching games, even though the principle is the same.
 It helps a great deal that he can get up and move about with the Word Whammer, even using it as a yoke for his pretend rocket while playing the ‘Dragon Rocket’ game.

 The only thing that drew his attention away from the Word Whammer was the Leap Pad Platinum tablet with the magical Paw Patrol, TMNT & Letter Factory ImagineCards which you can read about here.

 All in all, I would say that the Word Whammer is a great buy for budding readers and beginner readers alike and if you would like to try it they are available directly from LeapFrog, at Toys ‘r’ Us and in all good toy stores.
 It is recommended for ages 4+ and costs $24.99.

 LeapFrog is a leader in education innovation.
 We create award-winning learning toys, interactive book and map experiences, reading systems, educational gaming handhelds and learning tablets that are age-appropriate.
 Our products combine robust technology, curriculum, and popular characters to create engaging experiences that make play and learning even more fun.
 Many of our products connect to the Internet for enhanced learning with additional interactive experiences.
 Those connections also empower parents with personalized insights and recommendations, helping them see and share in their child’s learning progress through our groundbreaking LeapFrog Learning Path.